ITC Section 337

 Effective representation in a Section 337 investigation requires a team with a broad range of legal skills.
 In-depth knowledge about the substantive patent law issues and technology in the case, as well as significant experience in managing fast-paced litigation are, of course, essential.
 Since a Section 337 investigation is an administrative proceeding, knowledge and experience in administrative law and practice is also required.
 Finally, depending on the nature of the case, it may be necessary to analyze the effect of an imported article on the domestic market, and to invoke principles of global trade law, or to urge a course of action on grounds rooted in public policy.
 The latter tasks require unique knowledge and experience with the agencies of the U.S. Government that will play a role in the final decision of the ITC in any particular proceeding.

-- We have tried many patent cases in courts around the country, developing knowledge in patent litigation and patent trials.
-In the ITC, we have appeared representing complainants (i.e., plaintiffs), respondents (i.e., defendants), intervenors and the public interest (i.e., OUII).
+- We have tried many patent cases in courts around the country, sharpening our effectiveness in patent litigation and patent trials.
+In the ITC, we have appeared representing complainants (i.e., plaintiffs), respondents (i.e., defendants), and intervenors.

 - We have handled cases involving a wide range of technologies including mobile telephony devices, software, game consoles and controllers, semiconductor chips, digital televisions and flat panel displays, chemical compounds, global positioning systems, batteries and many other products.